-“Methods Matters” is a monthly webinar series from the Unit’s Methods Clusters to showcase emerging research in patient-oriented research methods.
+“Methods Matters” was a monthly webinar series from the BC SUPPORT Unit’s Methods Clusters to showcase emerging research in patient-oriented research methods.

 Hear from Methods Cluster project teams throughout BC who are doing patient-oriented research while studying patient-oriented research!